The Flinders Street Station Ballroom was built to provide leisure activities to railway workers. It is now used as an exhibition space.

 The enormous space had always required a large amount of upkeep, the expense for which had been born by the VRI.
 But with the facilities less used by their members, the organisation was less inclined towards maintenance.

-The paintwork began to peel, the roof began to leak.
+The paintwork began to peel, and the roof began to leak.
 The long main corridor took on a shabby appearance.

 The last dance was held in the VRI ballroom in September 1983.
 In 1985, the VRI moved from the building to new, modern offices in nearby Flinders Lane.